hallpaz/3dsystems20/docs/assignment2.md

 ##### Rendering the Mesh in MeshLab

 The first test we did to check if the error was in our computations, was to export the mesh and open it on Meshlab.
 We wrote a simple function to write an obj file with texture coordinates for vertices and we copied the material used in the cow mesh, changing only the image used as texture.
-In Meshlab
+In Meshlab, everything was ok.